Skip to Content

 Barbeque on deck

-Watersports platform at the back of the Star Pride ship
+Watersports marina at the stern of a Windstar cruise ship

-You can burn off some of those calories with complimentary water toys like wakeboards, kayaks, stand-up paddleboards, sailboats and water skis.
+You can burn off some of those calories you consume onboard with complimentary water toys like kayaks, sailboats and stand-up paddleboards.

 There’s also a delicious sense of freedom about swimming right from the yacht to floating rubber mats tied to the platform.